LiarPrincess/Violet/Documentation/Objects - Py.md

 ### Creating/reusing Python objects

-When creating Python object look for one of the following (in some cases it is possible to reuse existing instance):
+When creating a Python object look for one of the following:

-1. **property on `Py`** - this is most common for immutable types and some special values:
+1. **Property on `Py`** — sometimes you don’t need to create a new object at all, you can just re-use the existing instance.
+This is most common for immutable types and some special values:

     ```Swift
     // Booleans
     let s = Py.true
     let n = Py.false
-    /// 'None', 'NotImplemented' and '...'
     let o = Py.none
     let w = Py.notImplemented
     let w = Py.ellipsis